goliveira/archlinux-goliveira/README.md

 3. Download the file `archlinux-x86_64.iso`.
 4. (Optional) Download the files `archlinux-x86_64.iso.sig` and `b2sums.txt`.

 On Linux, we can download the files on the command line using `wget`.
-To install it run:
+To install it, run:

 On Arch Linux: